 - How to Access the ANSS Earthquake Catalog

-- Search the ANSS catalog
+- Search the ANSS Composite Catalog

 - Copying the ANSS Composite Catalog:

 - The current ANSS composite catalog files are available via anonymous ftp at the NCEDC.
 The catalog is divided into monthly files.
 You may copy any or all of the ANSS catalog files to your system if you wish.
-However, you should be aware that the ANSS catalog at the NCEDC will be updated whenever any contributing network provides updated information.
+However, you should be aware that the ANSS Composite Catalog at the NCEDC will be updated whenever any contributing network provides updated information.